-Keep reading to learn everything you need to know about melatonin and delicious recipes to get you started.
+Ahead, learn everything you need to know about melatonin and delicious recipes to get you started.
 A good night’s rest might be a handful of pistachios away.

 Known as the “hormone of darkness,” melatonin is produced in response to nighttime.
 It is essential for good sleep.
 In essence, melatonin helps with the timing of our circadian rhythm (24-hour internal clock).
 Located in the middle of the brain, this unique hormone is created by the pineal gland.
 It functions with the sun.
 Meaning, more melatonin is made when the sun goes down, and less melatonin is made when the sun comes up.
 Although most people produce enough melatonin for their general needs, research shows that foods high in melatonin can improve sleep.

 Melatonin’s main job is to regulate night and day cycles.
 Said differently: Melatonin manages our sleep-wake cycles.
 Darkness causes the body to produce more melatonin, signaling the body to prepare for sleep.
 Light, on the other hand, decreases melatonin production.
 In turn, light signals the body to prepare for wakefulness.
-By viewing light first thing in the day (hello, sunlight!), you set in motion these two timers—one for wakefulness that starts immediately and one for sleepiness that starts later in the day.
+By viewing light first thing in the day (hello, sunlight!), you set in motion these two timers.
+One for wakefulness that starts immediately and one for sleepiness that starts later in the day.

-Blue Light Exposure Leads to Melatonin Suppression
+Blue Light Exposure and Melatonin Suppression

 Whether you’ve stayed up answering emails, finishing a lengthy work task, aimlessly scrolling through social media, or binging episodes of your favorite shows, we’ve all spent late nights in front of a screen.
 Thus, we’ve all felt the effects of too much blue light.
 Blue light is a portion of the visible light spectrum.
 It can have unique effects on alertness, hormone production, and sleep cycles.
 This wavelength of light is emitted by LED, fluorescent lights, as well as most electronic devices.

 The issue with too much blue light, especially at night, is it makes falling asleep much more difficult.
-In fact, recent studies show that indoor room light (i.e. blue light from fluorescent bulbs) can elicit strong melatonin suppression.
+In fact, recent studies show that indoor room light (i.e., blue light from fluorescent bulbs) can elicit strong melatonin suppression.
 This suggests that individuals who habitually expose themselves to light during nighttime hours can experience reduced melatonin levels.
 In turn, perturbed sleep rhythms.
-To improve sleep, invest in a pair of blue blocker glasses, switch your device to “nighttime mode” after the sun goes down, and make your bedroom a screen-free zone.
+Some ways to combat blue light exposure include:

-Sleep Deprivation: How It Impacts the Brain
+How Sleep Deprivation Impacts the Brain

 Furthermore, the signals your body sends to your brain may also be delayed, decreasing your coordination and increasing your risk for accidents.
 Long-term, clocking less than seven hours (consistently) means the brain has less time to clear beta-amyloid, and toxic levels can raise the risk of developing Alzheimer’s.

-How Diet Plays a Role in Sleep
+Diet’s Role in Sleep

 Everything from exercise, to time spent in the sun, to how many hours we spend looking at our phones can impact sleep.
 All of those factors, in combination with the foods and drinks we consume, make a difference.
 While it may seem obvious why a double espresso after dinner (or a greasy, late-night cheeseburger) isn’t the best for restful sleep, the connection between daytime eats and nighttime sleep is less straightforward.
 However, we know that eating a healthy and nutrient-rich diet affects our brain health and our blood sugar levels.
 These, in turn, affect the quality of our sleep.